How to Choose an Online High School

 Does online school look good for college?

 Online school doesn’t necessarily look better or worse than a public high school when you’re applying for college.
 At the end of the day, colleges all have different things they look for when reviewing applications so some may appreciate that you didn’t go the traditional route for high school while others may be unsure about it.
 If you know you want to attend college after graduating, it’s a good idea to reach out to the admissions department of some schools you may be interested in to make sure they accept an accredited online high school diploma like Penn Foster’s.
+Each school has their own admissions requirements so this is the best way to determine if there will be an issue down the road.

-Besides that, colleges will mostly focus on your grades, GPA, and things your admissions essay, if they require one.
+Besides that, colleges will mostly focus on your grades, GPA, and things like your admissions essay, if they require one.
 It’s also a good idea to start adding some volunteer work to your experiences, which can help you stand out a bit when applying to colleges.
 When you’re enrolled in an online high school that is self-paced, you’ll be able to make time for different activities – like volunteering or a part-time job – that could look good on your applications.

 Can you go to technical school or trade school with an online diploma?